trauerj/DS_Salary_project/README.md

 * Engeneered features like Seniority, Job description length, Simplified job title

 ## [Data Analysis](https://github.com/trauerj/DS_Salary_project/blob/main/jobs_analysis_v1.ipynb)
-I looked at the distribution of the ratings, average salaries, Description length and year of foundation.
+I checked the distribution of the ratings, average salaries, Description length and year of foundation.

-I analized the dependence of salary on company size, the company has a competitors or not, in the same state or not, State, Seniority and Job title.
+I analysed the dependence of salary on the size of the company, whether the company has competitors or not, whether it is in the same state or not.

-Finaly I looked for if a job require one or more of the most required techical skills.
+Finally, I checked if the job required one or more of the most needed technical skills.

 ## [Model Building](https://github.com/trauerj/DS_Salary_project/blob/main/ds_jobs_project_model_building_v1.ipynb)
-First, I transformed the categorical variables to dummy variables.
+First, I transformed the categorical variables into dummy variables.

-Second, I looked for the 21 most corralated features and made the models using just these features.
+Second, I looked for the 21 most correlated features and made the models using just these features.

 I also split the data into train and test sets with a test size 20% in both scenario.